-Can lenses get lost behind the eyes or merge with them?
+Can contact lenses get lost behind my eyes or permanently stick to them?

-Problems of this kind are rather rare.
-The vast majority of scratch problems are related to a bad adjustment of the lenses.
-Failure to follow the optometrist's recommendations, such as how often to change lenses, can also damage your eyes.
-If you experience discomfort while wearing your contact lenses, remove them as soon as possible and consult your optometrist.
+This type of problem is quite rare.
+For the most part, issues are usually related to an inadequate adjustment of the lenses.
+Not following the optometrist’s prescriptions can cause irritation.
+It’s essential to follow the recommendations concerning the frequency you should change your lenses.
+If you experience any discomfort while wearing your contact lenses, remove them as soon as possible and consult your optometrist.

-With a good fitting done by the optometrist, your lenses will stay in place.
-If a lens moves, it will usually stay in the eye until it returns to its usual place.
+With a proper fit performed by your optometrist, your lenses will stay in place.
+If a lens moves, it will usually remain in the eye until it returns to its proper place.

 Why do I need a prescription to get contact lenses?

-Since contact lenses are visual orthotics, only an optometrist can tell you if there is a contraindication for you to wear contact lenses.
-By examining you with specialized equipment, your eye care professional will make sure that you can wear contact lenses safely.
-The optometrist or optician will then help you determine the type of lenses that will suit you according to your lifestyle, the shape of your eyes and your prescription.
+Contact lenses are visual orthoses.
+Only an optometrist can tell you if there’s a contraindication for you to wear contacts.
+By examining you, your vision care professional will ensure that it’s safe for you to wear lenses.
+Your optometrist or optician will then help you determine the type of lenses that will suit you and your lifestyle, the shape of your eyes and your prescription.

-Will my contact lens prescription be different from my eyeglass prescription?
+Will my contact lens prescription be different from the prescription for my glasses?

-Is it difficult to take care of contact lenses?
+Is it difficult to take care of your contact lenses?

-Can I still wear glasses if I get lenses?
+Can I continue to wear glasses if I get contact lenses?

 It’s recommended to give your eyes a break by alternating your glasses with your contact lenses.
 For example, many people remove their contact lenses on their way home from work or school.
 Others get into the habit of resting their eyes on weekends by wearing their glasses.